samadon1/MRI-super-resolution-reconstruction/README.md

 ## Development Dataset

-Currently using the MNIST digits dataset (scaled to 32x32) as a development dataset.
-This allows for rapid prototyping and testing of the super-resolution pipeline before moving to real MRI data.
+Currently using the MNIST digits dataset (scaled to 32x32) as a development dataset for rapid prototyping and testing of the super-resolution pipeline before moving to real MRI data.

 Each image goes through the following process:
 1. Original 8x8 digits are scaled to 32x32